esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 #### The workflow

-Now it's time to enter in the details:
+Now it's time to enter in the details: the files `Prod_<date>.mat` are opened one by one and only the fields ending with _B0_ ,_L1_ and _L2_ are used, while the backup events ending with the _L0_ are discarded.
+Please note that not every  _B0_ file have the backup pulses.